marcusschiesser/mongoa/README.md

 ### Configuration

-just move the `config.json.example` to `config.json` and modify its [connection string](https://docs.mongodb.com/v3.2/reference/connection-string/) in the property *uri*.
+Either directly edit the `config.js` and modify its [connection string](https://docs.mongodb.com/v3.2/reference/connection-string/) in the property *uri* or you set the env variable `MONGOLAB_URI` to the value of the connection string.

 ### Todos